Hocus Pocus 2: Plot

-In 1653 Salem, Massachusetts, Reverend Traske banishes 16-year-old Winifred Sanderson after she 'defied church authority' by refusing to marry John Pritchett.
-Rather than be away from her sisters, Mary and Sarah, Winnie takes them to a forest.
-There, they meet with Mother Witch, who gives Winifred a magic book for her birthday; she also warns the trio against ever casting the Magicae Maxima spell, which makes the user 'all-powerful'.
-Mother Witch teaches the trio how to keep their youth, using children.
+In 1653 Salem, Massachusetts, Reverend Traske banishes a 16-year-old Winifred Sanderson after she "defied church authority" by refusing to marry John Pritchett.
+Rather than be away from her sisters, Mary and Sarah, Winifred takes them to a forest.
+There, they meet the Mother Witch, who gives Winifred a magic book for her birthday; she also warns the trio against ever casting the Magicae Maxima spell, which makes the user "all-powerful".
+The Mother Witch teaches the trio how to keep their youth by using children.
 The sisters get revenge on the Reverend by cursing his home, which is engulfed in flames.

 In 2022, 29 years after the sisters were resurrected by the Black Flame Candle, Salem teenagers Becca and Izzy prepare to celebrate Halloween and Becca's 16th birthday but turn down a party invite from their former friend, Cassie Traske.
 Becca and Izzy visit a magic shop, housed in the Sandersons' former cottage; the owner, Gilbert, gives Becca a candle for an annual birthday that is another Black Flame Candle.
-As there is a full moon, and the girls are virgins, the candle resurrects the Sanderson sisters.
+As there is a full moon and the girls are virgins, the candle resurrects the Sanderson sisters.
 The girls outwit the sisters in a Walgreens and flee to the magic shop, where they find that Gilbert tricked them into reviving the witches, having seen them on Halloween in 1993 and having read how to make the candle in the spell book.

-The sisters catch up to the girls and see a campaign flyer belonging to Mayor Jefry Traske, Cassie's father and Reverend Traske's direct descendant.
+The sisters catch up to the girls and see a campaign flyer belonging to Mayor Jefry Traske, Cassie's father and one of Reverend Traske's direct descendants.
 Winifred decides they will cast the Magicae Maxima spell to eliminate him and take revenge on modern Salem.
 The sisters trap Izzy and Becca in the basement and leave to hunt down the mayor, whose blood is needed to complete the spell.
 They force Gilbert to collect the other ingredients.